-Stress is among the most basic emotional responses, which can aid survival in birds.
-Short bursts of stress, called acute stress, enable parrots to escape dangerous and life-threatening situations.
+Stress is among the avian body’s basic emotional responses, often improving survival rates.
+Short bursts of stress, called acute stress, enable parrots to fly away from danger.

-If the parrot feels threatened or afraid, its body will be flooded with adrenaline.
-If the parrot produces too much adrenaline, this can lead to adrenal gland fatigue, high blood pressure, and obesity.
+If a parrot experiences extreme fear, its body will be flooded with adrenaline.
+If too much adrenaline is produced, this can lead to adrenal gland fatigue, high blood pressure, or death.

 Stress in Captive Parrots

-Wild parrots are surrounded by threats and dangers, which leads to a heightened sense of awareness.
-They have frequent bursts of adrenaline that give them the energy and reaction time necessary to survive.
+Wild parrots are surrounded by dangers, which leads to a heightened sense of awareness.
+They experience bursts of adrenaline that give them the alertness necessary to survive.

-Captive parrots rarely face these threats.
-However, they still have these evolutionary, psychological, and physical tools needed when faced with a real or perceived danger.
+Captive parrots seldom face these threats.
+However, they still have the evolutionary, psychological, and physical tools when faced with an actual or perceived danger.

 This can make parrots jumpy, suspicious, and resistant to change.
-It can also mean parrots can die from stress due to long-term physical and emotional exposure.
+It can also mean parrots can die from stress immediately or long-term exposure.

-Parrots lack control over their home environments, so they can’t do the following:
+Pet parrots lack control over their environment, so they can’t:

 - Fly away from danger.